 What kind of Insurance do you accept?

-We are in network with Anthem BC, BCBS, and TriCare.
+We are in network with Aetna, Anthem Blue Cross/BCBS, Blue Shield/Magellan, Cigna, Sharp, TriCare West, and TriWest.
+Your insurance could cover your treatment.
 We can accept most other insurance policies on an out-of-network basis.

 Do you accept Medi-Cal?

 Yes, in designated areas.
 We also offer smoking cessation support.